Kelly Jennings

 Kelly Jarrod Jennings (born November 30, 1982) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He was selected by the Seattle Seahawks in the first round of the 2006 NFL draft.
 He played college football at the University of Miami.

 Early life

 Jennings graduated from Suwannee High School in Live Oak, Florida.
-During his Senior Year he placed 4th at the 2A State Track Meet in the 100 meters, with a time of 10.76 seconds, Former NFL Player Yamon Figurs was 2nd, with a time of 10.56 seconds.
+During his Senior Year he placed 4th at the 2A State Track Meet in the 100 meters, with a time of 10.76 seconds, current NFL Player Yamon Figurs was 2nd, with a time of 10.56 seconds.

 College career

 Jennings played college football at the University of Miami, where he graduated with a degree in finance and a 3.0 grade point average.
 He currently is in the process of acquiring a second degree in business management.